71emj/Working-with-Youtube-API/README.md

 # Working-with-Youtube-API
-This is an experimental project to use youtube video as background element to a webpage This reademe file is intended as a collection of notes to the obstacles encountered during production.
+This is an experimental project using youtube video as background element to a webpage This reademe file is intended as a collection of notes to the obstacles encountered during production.